CeKl/reptaskorg/README.md

 ```

 ### Arguments
-You can define a task with the arguments in teh following chapters.
+You can define a task with the arguments in the following chapters.

 #### RepTaskOrg:
 ```